MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

    * In the properties pane, select the **Advanced** tab and select **OnChange** property

    * Enter the following expression `Set(Visit, LookUp(Visits, Code = textCode.Text))`
-    > *Note: It is the same expression as above, except this time we save results in a global variable.
-That allows us to use the variable *Visit* throughout the app without the need to re-enter the entire lookup expression.*
+        > It is the same expression as above, except this time we save results in a global variable.
+That allows us to use the variable *Visit* throughout the app without the need to re-enter the entire lookup expression.

 2. Add buttons for checking in and checking out